 Trains!
 The train setup!
-That is my “Mom” sitting under billboard on the bench next to our dog Betsy in the opening scene.
-Hugh can be seen here building the mountain!
-Thank you for all this goes to My Lynn, who was always ready to give up living space to help support my hobbies.
+That is my pretend “Mom” sitting under billboard on the bench next to our dog Betsy in the opening scene.
+They watch over all onlookers of the railroad.
+I can be seen here building the mountain!
+It was my final train layout build.
+Thank you for all this, goes to My Lynn, who was always ready to give up living space to help support my hobbies.

 Lynn speaking here now!
 The fun of building ‘Palisades Park’ where Hugh and I went many times.
 Yes it was a great ride!

-Christmas wish to to son Christopher and grand kid’s, Zane & Nova
+Christmas wish at a point in time to our son Christopher and grand kid’s, Zane & Nova

 Use these Links to:

 Go to top of this page. (watch again)

 Go to Chapter 1 (Back before 1900! where it begins).